AULNAY

 The Charente-Maritime Swimming Pool is an outdoor swimming pool located in a pleasant setting close to the Square.
 It is open throughout the summer season, at various times.
 The Charente-Maritime Swimming Pool is equipped with a large sports pool, a paddling pool for the little ones and a water slide.

-Aulnay Football Pitch
+Aulnay Football Stadium

 Escale Gourmande (Takeaway)